Open-Science-Tools/nd2reader/CONTRIBUTING.md

 discussion, or get in touch with Jim Rybarski via email at jim@rybarski.com, or on Twitter at [@jimrybarski](https://twitter.com/jimrybarski).
 If you already wrote some code or made changes, simply open a pull request.

-## Easy Tasks for Beginners

-There are issues labeled `easy` which are small but useful tasks that are designed for people who are new to open source projects.
-If you'd like to work on one, feel free to just take one on, or get in touch if you need help.

 ## Running and Writing Tests

 Unit tests can be run with the commands `python3.4 test.py` and `python2.7 test.py`.
 The test finder will automatically locate any tests in the `tests` directory.
 Test classes